kg-subsetting/preprint-biohackrxiv/README.md

 > [name="labra"] We could go into more details and describe the JSON configuration file...but not sure if it is necessary...

-### ShEx and entity schemas:
+### ShEx and entity schemas

+ShEx was created in 2014 as a human-readable and concise language for RDF validation and description [@EricSemantics2014].
+In 2019, ShEx was adopted by Wikidata to define entity schemas [@Thornton2019].
+> [name=Labra] TODO...
-- ShEx created manually
+> - ShEx created manually
-- Automatically generating entity schemas: sheXer
+> - Automatically generating entity schemas: sheXer

 ### Wikidata subsetting language